aaronthebaron/makeawish/README.md

 #### Downsides

-- There may be increased costs with Fargate or other technolgies that can get reduced using some other method.
+- There may be increased costs with Fargate or other technologies that can get reduced using some other method.
 - This seems to work okay for certain types of jobs but maybe not for more complex items, like jobs tied together.
 - Reporting results seems wonky this way.
 There would need to be a better way to gather and distribute results especially if the task were varied greatly in content and source.

 #### Alternatives

-Inifinite.
+Infinite.
 I can think of a billion ways to do this with various pros and cons, many of them are way out bonkers ideas.
 A lot of it would be more around balancing costs in AWS than actual ability to scale process.

 #### CI/CD